kcw36/thundle/pipeline/README.md

 - `transform.py` provides methods for transforming data from the api into an expected data format being a DataFrame.
 - The module provides the `transform` method as a collection of its full data transformation.
-- This method groups the data by land, air or sea vehicle and removes any data we are not uploading to AWS.
+- This method groups the data by land, air or sea vehicle and removes any data we are not uploading to MongoDB.
 - The module also removes any data that is inaccurate or missing key data points we require.
+- The module scrapes the [War Thunder Wiki](https://wiki.warthunder.com/) for human friendly names and descriptions for users.
 - Run `python extract.py` to save an example transformed DataFrame as a csv file named `example_df.csv`.

 ## Load

-- `load.py` provides methods for loading the data from the api as a DataFrame into the cloud.
+- `load.py` provides methods for loading the data from the api as a DataFrame into MongoDB.
-- The module loads the data as partitioned parquet files into three keys made around the object mode.
+- The module loads the data as json documents into MongoDB.
+- On each upload the module checks for duplicate _id values and on duplication skips the current document.
 - The module provides a single entrypoint method `load` which runs it's full suite.
-- Run `python load.py` to load an example subset of data to an S3 bucket defined in environment.
+- Run `python load.py` to load an example subset of data to a MongoDB instance defined in your .env file.

+# Tests

+Each module and script in this directory has an associated test file with the naming convetnion of `test_<MODULE_NAME>.py`.
+To run these tests ensure pytest is installed which if you followed my installation steps it will be.

+Then run:

+`pytest -vvx`

+ OR

+`pytest <TARGET-TEST-FILE> -vvx`